gtursunxujayev-art/Dashboarduz/README.md

-# Dashboarduz - Multi-Tenant CRM Integrator
+# Dashboarduz - Multi-Tenant CRM Integrato

 A secure, scalable multi-tenant SaaS platform that integrates AmoCRM, Telegram, Google Sheets, and VoIP (UTeL) into a unified dashboard.
 Built with TypeScript, Next.js, Node.js, and PostgreSQL.